russelsantos19/100-days-of-code/log.md

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

 ### Day 5: June 27, 2020 Saturday

 **Today's Progress**: Today I design and finish the sign-up page.

 **Thoughts**: I have to clear it's design by using the right font and putting right spaces.
 I had to study about API, maybe, and singning in throught social network.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 6: June 27, 2020 Sunday

+**Today's Progress**: Today I start to build the log-in page with vue.js.

+**Thoughts**: There are many codes uploaded online, you can just copy paste it and edit necessary code and design based on your preference.
+That's what I did today.
+And I also learn about making a line in css.
+It's fun.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)